(Gili Air, Gili Meno and Gili Trawangan)

 The locals living on the island are pretty interesting.
 If you walk behind the main road you will see how the locals live which is much different then the beautiful bungalows the tourists stay in.

-There is now a Bank Mandiri ATM on Gili Trawangan, in front of the Vila Ombak Hotel, but it's not always working so it's better to bring along enough rupiah to tide you over.
+There is now a Bank Mandiri,Bri,Bni,Bca ATM on Gili Trawangan, in front of the Vila Ombak Hotel and in Hourbour, it's always working so it's nothing to worry.
 The rates offered by moneychangers are noticeably poorer than on the mainland.
 Credit cards are accepted by some of the more up market places and all dive shops; some will also arrange credit card advances, but with hefty fees on the order of 7-10%.
 For your own safety, deposit valuable items at the reception where you're staying at.
 Carry only small cash and necessary items.

 Health and Medical